 The construction of the bell tower of Florence Cathedral began in 1334 and was completed in 1359.
-An absolute attraction is the beautiful marble fašade in three colours (white, green and pink).
-It became the model for the fašade of the entire Cathedral, which has a similar fašade on the outside.
+An absolute attraction is the beautiful marble façade in three colours (white, green and pink).
+It became the model for the façade of the entire Cathedral, which has a similar façade on the outside.
 At the Campanile you can see some beautiful figures.
 Some of them are not original but copies.
-About 50 years ago, some valuable works of art at the bell tower were brought to the nearby church museum for safety reasons.
+About 50 years ago, some valuable works of art at the bell tower were brought to the nearby church museum Florence for safety reasons.

 The ascent to the tower of the cathedral Santa Maria del Fiore

 The ascent to the 85 metre high church tower of the Florence Cathedral is particularly scary in hot weather, but very interesting.
 A little more than 400 steps have to be climbed.
 Even more spectacular is the passage to the higher dome of the cathedral.
-As one has to buy an entrance ticket for all sightseeings of the cathedral, it makes sense to climb both buildings.
+As you have to buy an entrance ticket for all sightseeings of the cathedral, it makes sense to climb both buildings.

-You don't have to climb the 400 steps all at once.
+You don’t have to climb the 400 steps all at once.
 There are several intermediate platforms on which you can rest and enjoy the view of the surroundings (panoramic view).
 The first platform is after about 150 steps, after 60 to 70 further stairs another viewing platform follows.
 From here you can see the cathedral, which is only a few meters away.
-It is also an ideal point to look at the world-famous dome from close up (see picture).
-Moreover, one sees the cathedral place below very well.
+It is also an ideal point to look at the world-famous dome of Florence from close up (see picture).
+Moreover, you see the cathedral place below very well.

 On the platforms on the way up there are information boards on topics such as construction, architecture or decorative elements of the cathedral tower.
 These are bilingual in Italian and English.

 The best view of Florence and its surroundings is of course from the very top.
-One also sees the hills of Tuscany with villas and so on.
+You also see the hills of Tuscany with villas and so on.
 In the short film below (length 1 min) you get an impression of the view.